-If you want to take personalization to the next level, Baze takes all the guesswork out of good health by offering an easy to use at-home blood test kit for around $129.
+If you want to take personalization to the next level, Baze takes all the guesswork out of good health by offering an easy-to-use at-home blood test kit for around $199.

-You’ll be sent a device that collects your blood in five minutes, which you will send back to the Baze lab for analysis by a team of registered dieticians and scientists.
-If you decide from the get-go that you want to commit to the monthly supplement delivery, then the nutrient test and lab analysis are only around $99, and you get the first four weeks of supplements for free.
+You’ll be sent a device that collects your blood in five minutes, which you will send back to the Baze lab for analysis by a team of registered dietitians.
+If you decide from the get-go that you want to commit to the monthly supplement delivery, then the nutrient test and lab analysis are only $149, and you get the first four weeks of supplements for free.

-Depending on your recommendation, the monthly supplements will cost about $15 with free shipping and the option to cancel or modify your vitamins at any time.
-The average Baze customer spends around $20 to $40 on vitamins per month.
+Depending on your recommendation, the monthly supplements start at $15 per month with free shipping and the option to cancel or modify your vitamins at any time.
+The average Baze customer spends around $20 to $40 monthly on vitamins.

-You can pay approximately $99 to re-test your blood every couple of months (or whenever you like), so the Baze team can adjust your supplement delivery accordingly.
+You can pay $149 to re-test your blood quarterly (or whenever you like), so the Baze team can adjust your supplement delivery accordingly.
 Your test results and information about your supplement subscription are kept on an app, so you can keep track of your progress.

 Best for Women: Ritual

-Created by women for women, Ritual keeps things simple with three multivitamin subscriptions to choose from: Essential for Women, Essential for Women 50+, and Essential Prenatal.
+Created by women for women, Ritual keeps things simple with four multivitamin subscriptions to choose from Multivitamin 18+, Multivitamin 50+, Prenatal Multivitamin, and Postnatal Multivitamin.

-The founder of the company tasked a Harvard trained physiologist, biochemist, and registered dietician to dream up the perfect daily vitamin for women, and Ritual Essential for Women was born.
+The founder of the company tasked a Harvard-trained physiologist, biochemist, and registered dietitian to dream up the perfect daily vitamin for women, and Ritual Essential for Women was born.
 The in-house team also consults with a scientific advisory board to ensure the capsules contain only science-backed ingredients that you need and nothing you don’t.

-Essential for Women contains nine necessary nutrients, including vitamin B12, omega-3, folate, and iron.
-Essential Prenatal has everything you and your baby need before and during pregnancy, with the addition of choline, iodine, and biotin.
+Essential for Women Multivitamin 18+ contains nine necessary nutrients, including vitamin B12, omega-3, folate, and iron.
+The Prenatal Multivitamin has everything you and your baby need before and during pregnancy, with the addition of choline, iodine, and biotin.
 These vitamins can also help nourish and revitalize skin.
-Essential for Women 50+ differs as it doesn't contain iron, a nutrient women don't need to supplement once the menopause arrives.
+The Postnatal Multivitamin is made with nutrients to support lactation, immune function, brain health, and more.
+The Multivitamin for Women 50+ differs as it doesn't contain iron, a nutrient women don't generally need to supplement once menopause arrives.

-Ritual multivitamins are vegan, non-GMO, don’t contain synthetic filler or colorants, and they’re designed so they won’t trigger nausea.
+Ritual multivitamins are vegan, non-GMO, and don’t contain synthetic filler or colorants.
 They are also bioavailable, meaning your body recognizes them and can absorb the nutrients effectively.

 The website has a glossary of ingredients that allows you to see precisely where each is sourced and exactly what it does for your body.
-If you’re looking for a simple, one-stop product that is totally transparent and is delivered to your door each month, Ritual is it.
+If you are looking for a simple, one-stop product that is totally transparent and is delivered to your door each month, Ritual is it.